polca/premise/docs/transform.rst

 The Direct Separation process only captures calcination emissions, while the other two technologies capture both combustion and calcination emissions.

-When choosing another IAM, the current implementation is relatively simpler at the moment, and does not involve the emergence of new technologies.
+When choosing another IAM (e.g., REMIND, TIAM-UCL), the current implementation is relatively simpler at the moment, and does not involve the emergence of new technologies.
 In these scenarios, the production volumes of kilns equipped with CCS is not given.
 Instead, the share of CO2 emissions